• Skip to main content

 Filing for Disability Benefits?
 We Can Help.

 The process of applying for disability benefits can be complicated.
 If you cannot work due to a disability, having a skilled New Jersey disability benefits lawyer can make filing for disability benefits that much easier.
-In addition, your attorney can counsel you on your obligations and rights under the terms of your policy — including whether you can work at a different job.
+In addition, your attorney can counsel you on your obligations and rights under the terms of your policy — including whether you can work at a different job or can you work and get still get disability at all.

 Bross & Frankel represents individuals throughout New Jersey and Pennsylvania who are seeking disability benefits.
 We will stand by your side throughout the process, giving you top-notch legal advice and assistance.
 To schedule a free disability claim review, contact us today at 856-795-8880 or reach out online.